poojithaamin/Java-UML-Parser/README.md

 To generate the UML Class Diagram, the following command should be used

-==> UmlParser sourcefoldername outputfilename
+==> java -jar UmlParser.jar TestCaseFolderPath outputfile.png

--sourcefoldername will have the java source files for which the UML class diagram is to be generated -outputfilename will be the name of the output file
+-TestCaseFolderPath will have the java source files for which the UML class diagram is to be generated -outputfile.png will be the name of the output file